Dancer's Hip Treatment Specialist in Houston, Beaumont, Cypress

 The most common cause of snapping hip syndrome is tightness in the muscles and tendons surrounding the hip.
 Such tension can result from repeated use of these muscles, which is why dancers are particularly prone to hip popping.

 Sometimes, a loose piece of cartilage, cartilage tear or pieces of cartilage or bone in the joint space can lead to a hip snapping sensation, as well.
 This may also lock the hip, causing disability along with the pain, though this is less common.

 Snapping or catching in the hip can also be caused by tears in the labrum or damage to the cartilage that covers the bones of the joint.

+Since activities like dancing and playing sports require athletes to bend at the hip repeatedly, these people are more likely to develop dancer's hip.
 Young athletes are also more likely to have snapping hip.
 This is because tightness in the muscle structures of the hip is common during adolescent growth spurts.